mattsteele/resume/src/entries/content/introduction.md

 title: About Me
 ---

-I'm a Software Engineer with 10 years of experience.
-I create web applications with JavaScript (Vue, Angular, Node, etc.).
-I build prototypes, design systems tooling, and proof-of-concept work.
-My work encompasses front-end architecture, backend API's & AWS.
+Experienced Software Engineer with 10+ years of expertise in building scalable web applications, design systems, and enhancing developer experience (DX).
+Proficient in JavaScript, React, and Angular with a strong focus on front-end architecture, backend APIs, and AWS.
+Skilled in delivering end-to-end solutions, including eCommerce platforms, developer tooling, and client-facing applications.